Pixel Density Calculator

 Desktop Monitors (80-160 PPI)

 Desktop monitors are viewed from further away (20-30 inches), making lower pixel densities acceptable.
 A 27-inch 1440p monitor at 109 PPI provides good sharpness for most users, while 4K at the same size delivers 163 PPI for those preferring maximum clarity.
+For large-format or LED displays where pixel spacing matters, see our pixel pitch calculator.

 Understanding Retina Displays and HiDPI Scaling